 Through her work, she has made substantial contributions to the areas of software analysis, migration and reengineering, including migration to legacy systems to the web and design analysis and refactoring of object-oriented systems.
 More recently, she has been focusing on software services through web platforms (web 2.0 collaborative tools, mobile devices and virtual worlds) as a way to offer innovative health-care and education services.
-As a member of the ICChange team, she is leading the development of an OpenMRS-based electronic health record for the Kibera area in Kenya.
 She is the co-lead of the Smart-Condo project, whose objective is to use technology as a means to support people with chronic conditions live independently longer and to educate health-science students in using technology to provide better care.
-The plaform has been evaluated with positive results by clinicians at the Glenrose Rehabilitation Hospital.
+The platform has been evaluated with positive results by clinicians at the Glenrose Rehabilitation Hospital.
 In 2011, the Smart-Condo team received the U of A Teaching Unit Award.
 As a Co-PI on the Health Care Aides and Technology (HCA-T) research project, which received $800K from Alberta Health and Wellness, she led the team that developed multi-platform mobile applications for use by health care aides to use when they are in the community providing home care services to clients who have chronic conditions.

 As a PNI in the GRAND (Graphics Animation and New Media) Network of Centres of Excellence, she is the co-lead of the HLTHSIM project, in which she is developing serious-game simulations for training health professionals, including students in medicine nursing and EMS programs, integrating mobile devices and virtual worlds.
 In the context of computer-assisted training, she is also working with health-sciences faculty on web- and mobile-accessible platforms through which to effectively assess student's medical knowledge and diagnostic problem-solving skills.